MikeHorn-git/writeup/CTF/ECW/ship/ship.md

 # Netcat

-So when connecting to the challenge with have a lot of output.
+So when connecting to the challenge we have a lot of output.
-I redirect it to nc.log
+I redirect it to nc.log file.
 We can see some base64 pattern.

 # Script